Mzomuhle-git/Engineering-Firm-Project/README.md

-# Engineering-Firm-Project
+# Java JBDC Project

-This program is for a small engineering firm called Poise, to help it manage its projects It allows the users to create new projects, update projects details, view details and finalise projects.
-The program is connected to a database, all the information is stored in a MySQL database.
+This is a java program, It is a program for a small engineering firm called Poise, to help it manage its construction projects, It allows the users to create new projects, update projects details, view details and finalise projects.
+The program is connected to a mysql database, all the information is stored in a database.